Upward-Spiral-Science/chengchang/Assignment_8.md

 <img src="./figs/grid_correlations.png" data-canonical-src="./figs/grid_correlations.png" width="300" />
 <img src="./figs/grid_BIC.png" data-canonical-src="./figs/grid_BIC.png" width="300" />

+With the Z-layers, we see that there are large correlations between adjacent Z-layers, but otherwise, correlation between distant Z-layers is relatively small.
-About the Z-layers, as the ratio of on- and off-diagonal determinants is extremely large, we can conclude that they are independent in fact.
-But since the optimal number of clusters is not 1, suggesting that the Z-layers are not identically distributed.
+From this, we can conclude that the Z-layers are not independent.
+Since the optimal number of clusters is not 1, the Z-layers are not identically distributed.

 <img src="./figs/Z_correlations.png" data-canonical-src="./figs/Z_correlations.png" width="300" />